-In this section I am discussing the digestive system and gastrointestinal disorders, which covers a large area of what the physician encounters in everyday practice.
+First of all, here is a description of the digestive system and gastrointestinal disorders.
+This covers a large area of what the physician encounters in everyday practice.

-In the following I will describe diseases of the digestive system and what can be done from a medical point of view to help cure or at least alleviate the conditions.
+In the following I will describe diseases of the digestive system.
+I will also mention what can be done from a medical point of view to help cure or at least alleviate the conditions.